FreezeDriedMangos/clays-riftwizard-mods/README.md

 # clays-riftwizard-mods
-A collection of mods I've developed - NOTE: API_Universal was developed in collaboration with other API developers
+A collection of mods I've developed for RiftWizard on Steam